smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h2 class="heading-center">Best bongs under $140</h2>

-**Here below** - you'll find our most effective bong recommendations between $100 to $140 that will bring you quality usage for years to come...
-Assuming you're not clumsy.
+**Here below** - you'll find our most effective bong recommendations between $100 to $140 that, with care and respect, will bring you quality usage for years to come.

 <h3 class="heading-center">For the Experienced Toker:</h3>